What Is 26 Degrees Celsius

 Q: Is 26°C hot or cold?

 A: 26°C is considered a comfortably warm temperature for many people indoors.
-However, outdoors, in direct sunlight or with high humidity, it can feel significantly hotter.
+Still, outdoors, in direct sunlight or with high humidity, it can feel significantly hotter.

 Q: What clothing is appropriate for 26°C weather?